 Most beneficiaries can expect to receive 60-70% of their usual income from LTD. Depending on the specifics of your plan, you might be eligible to receive benefits for up to two years if your disability prevents you from returning to the job you formerly held.
 After that two-year period, you might only qualify for benefits if your disability prevents you from doing any type of work.

 Evidence in Long-Term Disability Claims

-If you need to apply for long-term disability benefits, the first thing you should do is to review your policy’s summary plan description or consult with your human resources department to understand the precise definition of “disability” under the policy.
+If you need to apply for long-term disability benefits in Nova Scotia, the first thing you should do is to review your policy’s summary plan description or consult with your human resources department to understand the precise definition of “disability” under the policy.
 Each policy could have a different definition of what qualifies as a disability, and you’ll want to be prepared to prove your condition qualifies.

 In general, an individual might be considered “totally disabled” if they are entirely unable to perform the duties for the position they once held.
 Some policies provide “partial disability” benefits to individuals who are no longer able to perform the duties of their former job but could work full or part-time in a different position.